data-dot-all/dataall/documentation/userguide/docs/shares.md

 ### Redshift Table sharing
 In this type of share the permissions are granted to the Redshift role in the Redshift namespace specified in the request.

-When processing a sharing task for XXXXX, data.all will:
+When processing a sharing task for a Redshift table, data.all will:
 1. In the source namespace, create a Redshift datashare.
 Add requested schema and tables to the datashare.
 2. Grant access to the datashare for the consumer namespace (same account) or for the consumer AWS account (cross account)
 3. (If cross-account share) Authorize and associate datashare with the target namespace